-New student orientation takes place the week before classes start and will be delivered online this year due to the social distancing restrictions in place.
+New student orientation takes place the week before classes start and will be delivered on campus this year.
 These sessions are hugely important as you will learn about student life at NCI, the supports and services that will be available to you and you will meet your student leaders who will be able to provide you with guidance and advice throughout the academic year.

 6. Plan to attend your classes as they happen

 Joining your online classes when they are live-streamed is hugely important.
 While classes will be recorded and available to watch after they take place, attending your class during the timetabled slot will allow you to interact with your new classmates and actively participate in discussions.
 You will also be able to raise your hand to ask the lecturer a question which can be answered in real-time, something that would not be possible if you don’t attend the class as it happens.

 At NCI, we understand that starting college can be a challenge and that the transition to third-level education is amplified by the uncertainty caused by the COVID-19 pandemic.
 For this reason, we have been sharing easy tips and helpful advice you can follow to help you prepare for your online classes: